 Like many of the Linyphiidae, the genus Erigone is small in size, being around 2mm in length.
-The margin of the carapace is toothed, at least in the males, which also have more robust chelicherae than the female.
+The margin of the carapace is toothed, at least in the males, which also have more robust (and toothed) chelicherae than the females.
 Identification of the females to species level can require the epigyne be dissected and viewed from within.

 The most common species, at least in my garden in Dorset UK, are Erigone dentipalpis and Erigone atra.

 Head and chelicerae of male Erigone dentipalpis

 Carapace of male Erigone dentipalpis, showing "teeth" around the periphery